 QIPS includes quality measures for both physician clinics and hospitals, and focuses on conditions and processes of care that have been identified as priority areas by the community.
-The measures identified for quality-based incentive payments were selected from those included for public reporting purposes in the Minnesota Statewide Quality Reporting and Measurement System.5 The measures used in QIPS are well-established in the community and are deliberately limited in number.
+The measures identified for quality-based incentive payments were selected from those included for public reporting purposes in SQRMS.5 The measures used in QIPS are well-established in the community and are deliberately limited in number.
 Payers, other than state agency purchasers, may choose one or more measures for quality-based incentive payments to providers.
-The quality measures included in the 2013 iteration of QIPS are the same as those for 2012, with the addition of depression remission at six months for physician clinics.
+The quality measures included in the 2014 iteration of QIPS are the same as 2013 for physician clinics, while hospital measures have changed.
+Previously, QIPS included composite measures called "appropriate care measures" for acute myocardial infarction, heart failure, and pneumonia; however, because the Centers for Medicare & Medicaid Services (CMS) has discontinued collection of a number of the component measures, the composite measures are no longer included in SQRMS.
+Stakeholders recommended that the

-5Information about the Minnesota Statewide Quality Reporting and Measurement System and measure specifications can be found on the Minnesota Department of Health's Health Reform website at: http://www.health.state.mn.us/healthreform/measurement/index.html.
+5Information about SQRMS and measure specifications can be found on the Minnesota Department of Health's Health Reform website at: www.health.state.mn.us/healthreform/measurement/index.html.